CLIUtils/CLI11/README.md

 app.add_option(option_name, help_str="")

 app.add_option(option_name,
                variable_to_bind_to, // bool, char(see note), int, float, vector, enum, std::atomic, or string-like, or anything with a defined conversion from a string or that takes an int, double, or string in a constructor.
 Also allowed are tuples, std::array or std::pair.
-Also supported are complex numbers, wrapper types, and containers besides vectorof any other supported type. help_string="")
+Also supported are complex numbers, wrapper types, and containers besides vectors of any other supported type. help_string="")

 app.add_option_function<type>(option_name,